Stay at Number 10, Brecon

 House | 7 bedrooms | sleeps 14

-The house sleeps 14 adults in seven bedrooms very comfortably and with the possibility of up to 4 more with children sharing parent's bedrooms.
+The house sleeps 14 adults in seven bedrooms very comfortably and with the possibility of up to 3 more on additional put up beds.
 There are five en-suite bedrooms and most of the rooms have the flexibility of the beds being double beds or being set up as twin rooms, depending on your requirements.

 |Size||Sleeps up to 14, 7 bedrooms|